 Following graduation, Ferri joined the coaching staff at Villanova University alongside her former college coach, Julie Young.
 While at Villanova, Ferri was responsible for fall recruiting, defensive strategies, individual player and goalie development as well as film breakdown.
 She also coordinated fall clinics, playdays and assisted with the organization of overnight summer camp.

 In the fall of 2013, Ferri moved to The Episcopal Academy to take over as the head coach for the girls’ lacrosse program.
-In her first four seasons at Episcopal, Ferri led the program to two Inter-Ac league championships (2014, 2017), one state championship (2016) and an overall record of 82-18.
-In 2016, she was named Philly Lacrosse High Honorable Mention Girls’ Coach of the Year.
-Between 2014-2017, she has coached 24 All Inter-Ac selections and over 24 collegiately committed players.
-Additionally during that time, her players earned nine US Lacrosse Awards, including All-America, All-Academic and the prestigious Jackie Pitts Award.
+In her first four seasons at Episcopal, Ferri led the program to four Inter-Ac league championships (2014, 2017, 2018, 2019), one state championship (2016) and an overall record of 118-26.
+In 2019 was named the US Lacrosse Eastern Pennsylvania Coach of the Year.
+Between 2014-2019, she has coached 36 All Inter-Ac selections and over 30 collegiately committed players.
+Additionally during that time, her players earned 30 US Lacrosse Awards, including All-America, All-Academic and the prestigious Jackie Pitts Award.
 In addition to coaching lacrosse at EA, Ferri serves as the manager of Excel Programs, the external events department at Episcopal Academy, where she helps organize year-round sports programming and facility rentals.

-Off the field, she is a PASLA School Girls Board Member as a National Tournament Selector and the All-American Committee Chair.
-Ferri also owns and manages Philly Women’s Lacrosse, a summer league that provides adults with competitive playing opportunities.
+Off the field, she is the PA School Girls’ Lacrosse Association President, which governs the USL All-American process and the Philly National Tournament selection process.
+Ferri also serves as an advisory board member for Harlem Lacrosse Philadelphia and owns Philly Women’s Lacrosse, a summer league that provides adults with competitive playing opportunities.

-Josie and her husband Andrew Tomaino reside in Broomall, Pa.
+Josie, her husband Andrew Tomaino and daughter Taylor reside in Broomall, Pa.

 Young went to Princeton where she earned a B.A. in psychology while being a two sport athlete; playing both soccer and lacrosse.